mhasan004/Alexa-Home-Automation-Program/README.md

 # USAGE

-* "Alexa, tell my lamp to turn {OnOff}" -> Will turn lamp on or off
+* "Alexa, tell my lamp to turn {On/Off}" -> Will turn lamp on or off

-* "Alexa, tell my servo to turn {LeftRight}" -> Will move servo to angle 0 or 180
+* "Alexa, tell my servo to turn {Left/Right}" -> Will move servo to angle 0 or 180

 * "Alexa, tell my servo to turn {Angle} degrees" -> Will move servo to whatever angle you said